 If we look to the Basic Principles on the Role of Lawyers adopted by the United Nations in 1990, a broad consensus emerges.
 The general understanding of the international community on this is described as follows: “Lawyers shall at all times maintain the honour and dignity of their profession as essential agents of the administration of justice”.

 Maintaining the rule of law as an agent of justice, especially in the face of opposition by the client, requires a certain level of character and courage.
-Of course, the lawyer has an important duty to his client, and must advocate for and protect their interests within the prescribed mandate.
-However, he is not obliged to represent his client’s interests at any cost, in all circumstances.
-Rather, his paramount duty is to ensure – in direct communication with the client – that the rule of law is upheld.
-In light of this duty, it is not overly-ambitious or lofty, but rather appropriate, for a lawyer to consider himself a guardian of the rule of law.
+Of course, the lawyer has an important duty to her or his client, and must advocate for and protect their interests within the prescribed mandate.
+However, the lawyer is not obliged to represent her or his client’s interests at any cost, in all circumstances.
+Rather, the paramount duty is to ensure – in direct communication with the client – that the rule of law is upheld.
+In light of this duty, it is not overly-ambitious or lofty, but rather appropriate, for a lawyer to consider herself or himself a guardian of the rule of law.

 The inherent conflict to the lawyer’s profession in a corporate setting

-It is crucial for the development of a true legal professional that he or she is in principle free and not constrained by rigid corporate structures or so-called corporate identities.
-An effective and valuable lawyer must be an advisor to his client with his entire personality, rather than simply imparting his strict knowledge of the law.
+It is crucial for the development of a true legal professional that the lawyer is in principle free and not constrained by rigid corporate structures or so-called corporate identities.
+An effective and valuable lawyer must be an advisor to the client with her or his entire personality, rather than simply imparting strict knowledge of the law.
 If the key function of the lawyer was to regurgitate the law, without nuance or personal experience, this service could be carried out by a well-engineered A.I.
-Further, a successful lawyer needs experience, and he will only gain that experience if he is exposed to direct personal relationships with clients and their counterparts.
+Further, a successful lawyer needs experience, and that experience will only be gained if she or he is exposed to direct personal relationships with clients and their counterparts.

 It follows that corporate environments will be in conflict with the profession if they do not allow room for the essential liberality of a lawyer’s role.
-A rigid corporate structure will ultimately be incompatible with the true spirit of the legal profession, a spirit which every lawyer hopes to experience at some point in his career.
+A rigid corporate structure will ultimately be incompatible with the true spirit of the legal profession, a spirit which every lawyer hopes to experience at some point of her or his career.